mxk62/pca/README.md

 	Selection method of reactions sharing the same product.
 Available choices are:
-	-	`all`: all availawill be selected,
+	-	`all`: all available reactions will be selected,
 	-	`random`: a random pair of published and unpublished reactions will be selected for each product,
 	-	`popular`: a  pair of published and unpublished reactions having the